hande-qmc/hande/documentation/users_guide/hubbard.rst

     Default: 0.0

-    Choose the point about which to fold the hamiltonian, i.e. the value of
-    \eps in (H-\eps)^2.
-In the case of convergence the psips settle on a stochastic representation of the eigenstate(s) with energy closest to \eps
+    Choose the point about which to fold the hamiltonian, i.e. the value of :math:`\eps` in :math:`(H-\eps)^2`.
+In the case of convergence the psips settle on a stochastic representation of the eigenstate(s) with energy closest to :math:`\eps`.

 **P__** *P_*
     Real.